microsoft/Windows-driver-samples/usb/wdf_osrfx2_lab/README.md

 ---
 topic: sample
-description: Contains a console test application and a series of iterative drivers for both KMDF and UMDF version 1.
+description: "Contains a console test application and a series of iterative drivers for both KMDF and UMDF version 1."
 languages:
 - cpp
 products: